kuyajp123/Rescuenect/mobile/client/docs/FIRESTORE_STATUS_SCHEMA.md

 ├── {userId} (document)
 │   └── statuses (subcollection)
 │       ├── {statusId-v1} (document) - Original status
-│       ├── {statusId-v2} (document) - First edit
+│       ├── {statusId-v2} (document) - Updated version (v1 → history)
-│       ├── {statusId-v3} (document) - Second edit
+│       ├── {statusId-v3} (document) - Another update (v2 → history)
-│       └── {statusId-deleted} (document) - Deletion record
+│       └── {statusId-deleted} (document) - Soft deletion record
 ```

+**Note**: Only ONE status can have `statusType: "current"` per user at any time.

 ### Design Philosophy

-**Flat Versioned Schema**: Instead of nested subcollections for current/history/deleted, all versions exist as separate documents in the same subcollection.
+**Single Active Status with Flat Versioning**: Each user has only one active status, with all versions stored as separate documents in the same subcollection.
 This provides:

+- **Single Source of Truth**: Only one current status per user prevents conflicts
+- **Update-First Approach**: New status creation updates existing instead of creating duplicates
+- **User-Controlled Lifecycle**: Users choose their status expiration (12h/24h)
+- **Managed History Retention**: System automatically cleans up after 30 days
+- **Complete Audit Trail**: Full version history with lineage tracking
 - **Simplified Queries**: Single collection queries for all operations
 - **Better Performance**: No need to query multiple subcollections
-- **Atomic Operations**: Each version is independent
-- **Consistent TTL**: Single expireAt field manages all cleanup
 - **Scalability**: Better distribution across Firestore servers

 ## Fields Explanation